-Paragon, working in conjunction with Microsoft’s Bing Maps, provides a search tool that allows you to draw multiple geometric shapes on a map to display property search results and up to 19 different categories of Geographic Information System (GIS) data.
+Paragon, working in conjunction with Google Maps, provides a search tool that allows you to draw multiple geometric shapes on a map to display property search results and up to 19 different categories of Geographic Information System (GIS) data.
 Map searches can be initiated several different ways: within a property search and Mapping under Specialty Search.
 The mapping tool is the same regardless of where you initiate the map search.
 This Quick Start Guide will demonstrate map search functionality from Search > Specialty Search > Mapping as shown below.

 To begin our Map Search, click Search.
 Then move your mouse down and then to the right and click on Mapping.
 A map will open centered on your broker office’s address.

 The map controls are located in the upper left and right corners of the map.

 These controls will be described on the following pages starting with the controls in the upper left corner.

 This search, initially, is a Multi-Class search with no criteria in a search template.

 There are three (3) possible views:

 - Automatic (default setting)

 - Bird’s Eye or Aerial View